 Toronto Pearson Workforce Development

-Special consideration will be given to new initiatives and projects that seek to directly engage or involve workers currently employed at Toronto Pearson to support them in ongoing career development, training, job placement, employment counselling services, and the like.
-To learn more about our first ever airport workforce survey, conducted in cooperation with the Toronto Airport Workers Council, see our Workforce Survey page.
+The Propeller Project is also working with community partners to support initiatives and projects that seek to directly engage or involve workers employed at Toronto Pearson to support them in career development, training, job placement, employment counselling services.
+To learn more about our first ever airport workforce survey, see our Workforce Survey page.

 For questions about Toronto Pearson Community Investment and the Propeller Project, please contact firstname.lastname@example.org.